michael-lazar/flask-gopher/README.md

 *What is flask-gopher?*

-Flask-Gopher is a python [Flask](http://flask.pocoo.org/docs/1.0/) extension that adds a thin *Gopher -> HTTP* compatability layer around Flask's built-in webserver (see [gopher and wsgi](#gopher-and-wsgi)).
+Flask-Gopher is an unofficial [Flask](http://flask.pocoo.org/docs/1.0/) extension that adds a thin *Gopher -> HTTP* compatability layer around the built-in webserver.
 This means that you that get full access to Flask's routing, templating engine, debugger, and wide variety of community maintained extensions.

 *Who is this for?*

 I created this extension because I wanted to experiment with building highly dynamic applications in gopher, but I was frustrated by the lack of flexibility in existing gopher servers.
-The target audience is software developers with some previous experience using a high level web framework like Django or Ruby on Rails.
-You should feel comfortable writing python code and cross-referencing with the official Flask documentation and [tutorial](http://flask.pocoo.org/docs/1.0/tutorial/).
+The target audience is web developers with experience using a high level web framework like Django or Ruby on Rails.
+You should feel comfortable writing python code and cross-referencing the official Flask documentation.

 ## Demo